bcgov/nr-polaris-collection/polaris/deploy/roles/port_manager/README.md

 ## **Role Variables**

+All variables are prefixed with `portmanager_` to indicate they are specific to this role.

 These variables control the behavior of the port management process and can be overridden as needed:

 | Variable Name                  | Description                                                | Default Value                                    |